KafetzisThomas/SafeArchive/README.md

 ## Obtaining API Key

-To upload your backups to your cloud account (Google Drive), you will need an "Oauth2" credential to make the GUI switch to work.
+To sync your backups to your cloud account (Google Drive), you will need an "Oauth2" credential to make the GUI switch to work.

 * **Instructions can be found on this page: [Obtaining API Key](https://github.com/KafetzisThomas/SafeArchive/wiki/Obtaining-API-Key)**